Ralli Museum guide starts with hours, directions, entrance fee and then we are going to tour both museums. Let’s begin!

 Holiday eves: 10:30 – 12:30

-Note: opening hours were updated in May 2019.
+Note: opening hours were updated in April 2024.
 In any case, recheck the official site before visiting.

 Note: unless stated otherwise, all quotes were taken from the official site.

 There are four floors in the building.
 During our visit, one of the levels was closed, and the other three had mainly paintings.
-I am not a renowned art specialist, so it is hard for me to evaluate, but I was not impressed.
+I am not a renowned art specialist, so it is hard to evaluate, but I was not impressed.
 I loved the architecture of the building much more.

 Greek Style Monument

-In a broader view of the monument, you can see also the signs of the twelve tribes.
+In a broader view of the monument, you can also see the signs of the twelve tribes.

 Ralli 1

 The first Ralli Museum in Caesarea was built in a Spanish colonial style that perfectly fits the pastoral landscape of Caesarea.
-The size of the museum is about 9000 square meters, and the building is located in the center of a 40-hectare sculpture garden with palm trees, carob trees, citrus and olive trees.
+The museum’s size is about 9000 square meters, and the building is located in the center of a 40-hectare sculpture garden with palm trees, carob trees, citrus, and olive trees.
 The museum has five exhibit halls as well as several octagonal patios with a central fountain.
 The floor is made of red terracotta tiles and frames consisting of strips of wood and white tiles with a motif of blue clover leaves.
 These beautiful tiles were specially designed in Uruguay for the Ralli Museums.

 The museum was conceived, taking into account the light and weather conditions of the country.
 Natural light comes from large windows opening onto the courtyards.
 The upper level has one large sculpture square overlooking the sea, and through the arches, one can appreciate the arches of the Roman aqueduct on the horizon.
 The square features sculptures in bronze, marble, and acrylic by famous European artists such as Dali and Rodin, as well as Latin-American sculptors.